iamnpr/ProblemsInSwift/Problems/ParkingLot/ReadMe.md

 ###### Space type
 There are different types of designated spaces.

- 1. Motorcycle Space.
+ 1. Motorcycle Space 🏍.
- 2. Compact Space.
+ 2. Compact Space 🚘.
- 3. Large Space.
+ 3. Large Space 🚍.

 So, a motorcycle can be parked in any of the three places, compact vehicles can be parked in compact or large space.
 And large vehicles can be parked only in Large space.

 ###### Level